Biden praises Braves' 'unstoppable, joyful run' to 2021 win - KTVZ

 “Like every Philly fan, she’s convinced she knows more about everything in sports than anybody else,” he said.
 He added that he couldn’t be too nice to the Atlanta team because it had just beaten the Phillies the previous night in extra innings.

+Press secretary Karine Jean-Pierre was later questioned about the team’s name, particularly as other professional sports teams have moved away from names — like the Cleveland Indians, now the Guardians, and the Washington Redskins, now the Commanders — following years of complaints from Native American groups over the images and symbols.

+She said it was important for the country to have the conversation.
+“And Native American and Indigenous voices — they should be at the center of this conversation,” she said.

-Biden supported Major League Baseball’s decision to pull this summer’s All-Star Game from Atlanta to protest Georgia’s sweeping new voting law that critics contend is too restrictive.
+Biden supported MLB’s decision to pull the 2021 All-Star Game from Atlanta to protest Georgia’s sweeping new voting law, which critics contend is too restrictive.